MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 As a result of this configuration option, the new sensitivity label is applied by the Azure Information Protection unified labeling client as follows:

-- **For Office documents:** When the document is opened in the desktop app, the new sensitivity label is shown as set and is applied when the document is saved.
+- **For Office documents**: When the document is opened in the desktop app, the new sensitivity label is shown as set and is applied when the document is saved.

-- **For PowerShell:** [Set-AIPFileLabel](/powershell/module/azureinformationprotection/set-aipfilelabel) and [Set-AIPFileClassificiation](/powershell/module/azureinformationprotection/set-aipfileclassification) can apply the new sensitivity label.
+- **For PowerShell**: [Set-AIPFileLabel](/powershell/module/azureinformationprotection/set-aipfilelabel) and [Set-AIPFileClassificiation](/powershell/module/azureinformationprotection/set-aipfileclassification) can apply the new sensitivity label.

-- **For File Explorer:** In the Azure Information Protection dialog box, the new sensitivity label is shown but isn't set.
+- **For File Explorer**: In the Azure Information Protection dialog box, the new sensitivity label is shown but isn't set.

 This configuration requires you to specify an advanced setting named **labelByCustomProperties** for each sensitivity label that you want to map to the old label.
 Then for each entry, set the value by using the following syntax: